richo/snowplow-wiki/about-snowplow/Technical-architecture.md

 * **Clean separation of tracking and analysis** - new analyses will not require re-tagging of your site or app

+For a wider discussion of the strengths of SnowPlow from a business or product perspective, please see the [[Features and benefits]] page.

 # Technical limitations

 The current SnowPlow architecture, tightly coupled as it is to Amazon